xenondevs/Docs/docs/nova/addon/blocks/tileentity/gui.md

 ## Side Config GUI

-If you want to allow players to change the side configuration of your through the TileEntity's GUI, you can use the built-in `SideConfigGUI`.
+If you want to allow players to change the side configuration of your TileEntity through the GUI, you can use the built-in `SideConfigGUI`.

 ```kotlin title="SideConfigGUI Constructor"